-Paramount holds investments in a number of publicly traded and private corporations as part of its portfolio of investments, including 37.3 million common shares of NuVista Energy Ltd. as at December 31, 2022 with a market value of approximately \$464.9 million as of such date.
-Additional information respecting the Company's investments is included in the 2022 Financial Statements and MD&A.
+Paramount holds investments in a number of publicly traded and private entities which had a carrying value of \$540.9 million as at December 31, 2023.
+Additional information respecting the Company's investments in securities is included in the 2023 Financial Statements and MD&A.